 I have not spoken about the Bill.

 He made a statement on the situation in Palestine; he did not speak about the Bill.
 Senators should not challenge the Chair in that manner.
 Is Senator Terry Leyden offering to speak?

 The Senator may do so.

-I went to the Gaza Strip with Senator David Norris who I commend for making one of the most emotional speeches I had heard in the House since I was first elected 16 years ago.
+I went to the Gaza Strip with Senator David Norris, whom I commend for making one of the most emotional speeches I have heard in the House since I was first elected 16 years ago.
 I commend him for the genuine sincerity he has displayed for a very long time and the commitment he has made to the people of Palestine.
 I also recognise the work of former Senator Michael Lanigan-----

 ------who was one of the most active Members of the House in pursuing the cause-----